obscreen/documentation/docs/features/advanced-content-types.md

 Obscreen supports the following advanced content types:

+## Youtube Embed

+Display a Youtube video.
+This is not an api integration so you need to manually set a duration for the video in slide settings.

 ## External Storage

 Let imagine you have a 1000 pictures folder on your USB stick under a specific directory.